Information about Diphenoxylate + Atropine

 Diphenoxylate+Atropine is used in the treatment of diarrhea.

-This is a combination of two medicines: Diphenoxylate and Atropine, which treats diarrhoea.
+Diphenoxylate + Atropine is a combination of two medicines: Diphenoxylate and Atropine, which treats diarrhea.
 Diphenoxylate is an opioid agonist which works by decreasing contraction of the intestines making the stools more solid and less frequent.
 In higher doses, diphenoxylate may cause euphoria (elevation of mood) and physical dependence.
 To prevent its abuse, atropine is added in small quantities.
-Therefore, if This is taken in greater than prescribed doses, unpleasant side effects due to excess of atropine (dry mouth, excessive thirst, increased heart rate) will occur.

 Indigestion, Constipation, Dryness in mouth, Cough, Flushing of skin, Blurred vision, Drowsiness, Dizziness, Confusion, Difficulty in urination, Bronchoconstriction (constriction of air passages)